eCommerce continues to grow in the United States. Among the contributing factors are third-party online marketplaces.

 @businessinsider estimates that consumers will spend $632 billion on ecommerce in 2020. https://ctt.ec/c820e+ @WhitneyCGibson

 The benefits of a brand’s products being sold on third-party marketplaces are pretty clear.

 What might be less clear, for some brands at least, are some of the drawbacks.
 This includes a loss of control of pricing and potential damage to their brands.

-I recently co-authored a white paper on these topics with Trent Dyrsmid, the managing partner at TLK Sourcing.
+I recently co-authored a white paper on these topics.
 You can download the white paper–“How to Maximize Profits on Today’s Most Popular eCommerce Marketplaces Without Losing Control of Pricing and Damaging Your Brand”–by clicking the above hyperlink.

 This white paper discusses each of the following:

 - five things companies must address to maximize their profits on online marketplaces;